Meet the Cane Corso

 Cane Corsos can be a gregarious and friendly breed, but from time to time, people on the street still freeze up around them.
 Unless you train your dog to be a good canine citizen, they might bark as a communication strategy, which can be scary for passersby.
 Counter this early on by proactively coaching your Cane Corso to be a respectful leash walker.
 Take them on plenty of sniff walks, exploring environments, with lots of treats to reward their good behavior. - Laura Monaco Torelli, Certified Dog Trainer

 While Cane Corsi are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Cane Corsi are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Cane Corsi are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions – they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Demodectic Mange